bigjohnson/iC880A-SPI-basics-station/README.md

 ```
 this is the TTN v3 secure web server.

-3. Go on gateway API keys and add a new key, call it CUPS and check the
+3. Go on the TTN v3 console on your new gateway API keys section and add a new key, call it CUPS and check the

 Grant individual rights box